JonTDean/DMS/Process.md

 		("DATA_A %s DATA_B" % (" | " OR " , " OR " "))
 		```

-	2. Date has two types `MM-DD-YYYY` and `MM/DD/YYYY`.
-The output should be of a single type denoting `MM/DD/YYYY`.
+	2. Date has two types `M-D-YYYY` and `M/D/YYYY`.
+The output should be of a single type denoting `M/D/YYYY`.

 	3. Our data is not uniform and differs based on the delimiter value.